AndrewBraun/Compress-Decompress/README.md

 ## Decompressor

 The decompressor (uvzz_decompress.cpp) reads a compressed input file from standard input.
-Whenever the decompressor reads an End-of-Block symbol, it creates a block.
+Whenever the decompressor reads an End-of-Block symbol, it creates a block and decompresses it.

 For each block, the decompressor first undoes the RLE and Move-to-Front transformations.
 Then, it processes each block using inverse BWT.
 The inverse BWT algorithm uses fast